oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 data provided by the Verifier such as a nonce to ensure the freshness of the signature, and audience to indicate the intended audience for the document.

-The Key Binding JWT can be included as part of the SD-JWT and sent to the Verifier as described in (#sd-jwt-structure).
+The Key Binding JWT can be included as part of the SD-JWT and sent to the Verifier as described in (#data_formats).

 Note that there may be other ways to send a Key Binding JWT to the Verifier or for the Holder to prove possession of the key material included in an SD-JWT.
 In these cases, inclusion of the Key Binding JWT in the SD-JWT is not required.